 I really like wood, and I really like festoon lights.
 The Centurion Lounge at DFW scratches those itches in a unique way.
 It’s very inviting, and its variety of lighting gave the lounge a feel of a fancy restaurant under the stars.
 Off-hand, probably the prettiest domestic lounge I’ve seen in years.

 The lounge at Denver was a bit more sterile.
 It was pretty, but no match for Dallas.

-Amex recently made me an offer I couldn’t refuse: The Amex Platinum Card comes with 75,000 bonus points after spending $5,000 on purchases within the first six months of account opening.
-PLUS, 10 points per dollar on eligible purchases at U.S. gas stations and U.S. supermarkets, on up to $15,000 in combined eligible purchases, during the first six months of account opening.
+Amex recently made me an offer I couldn’t refuse: The Amex Platinum Card comes with 100,000 bonus points after spending $6,000 on purchases within the first six months of account opening.
+Plus, earn 10x points on eligible purchases on the card at restaurants worldwide and when you “Shop Small” in the U.S., on up to $25,000 in combined purchases, during the first six months of card membership.

 That’s ridiculous.
-We estimate Amex points are worth 1.8 cents on average, meaning the bonus alone is worth $1,350+ toward travel.
-And the 10x at U.S. supermarkets means I’m getting around 18% back on groceries!
+We estimate Amex points are worth 1.8 cents on average, meaning the bonus alone is worth $1,800+ toward travel.
+And the 10x at restaurants worldwide and when you shop small means I’m getting around 18% back on groceries!
 I had to open the card — and right away I wanted to try out one of the most lauded Amex Platinum benefits: The Centurion Lounges.

 I have to admit, the flagship lounge in Dallas was a bit of a disappointment (though almost certainly due to coronavirus restrictions).
 But the Denver location was the single best domestic lounge I’ve visited.
 And I’ve been to a whole bunch.